 Searching for a domain name can help narrow down your blog name or the focus of your website.
 Try to pick a name that is unique, recognizable and your own.
 It may also be a good idea to purchase several domain names that all link back to your main website so that users can access your site, even with spelling or grammar errors when trying to search your site.
 For example, my domain is GINA-ALYSE.COM, but it may be beneficial for me to purchase GINAALYSE.COM or variations of my name to make them all redirect to my site.
 Always build with your readers in mind!

 In addition to a custom domain name, a great host for your website is crucial if you want to take your blog or business to the next level.
 I recommend BlueHost, where I purchased my hosting to move from Blogger to WordPress.
 With your own shared hosting, not only can you do unlimited things with your website, you have access to great people who can help you with any technical support for your website.
 BlueHost has given me great support so far, and has helped me solved critical problems for some of my website projects.

 Another important part of a website is an about page.
 If I stumble upon a new website, perhaps a blog or a communications agency with an internship program, I always look for an about section.
 It’s one thing that most people look for when trying to get to know the people behind the blog or business.
 I’ve seen blogs without about pages, and it was really hard for me to get to know them as a person.
-I always love knowing what stage in life people are in–whether they are college students, entrepreneurs, parents, etc. Whatever background information that is relevant to your blog is important in your about page.
+I always love knowing what stage in life people are in—whether they are designers, college students, entrepreneurs, parents, etc. Whatever background information that is relevant to your blog is important in your about page.
 Make sure to make it inviting to readers and include necessary information for people to get to know you or your business better.
-Click here for my free About Page Planner for Bloggers!

 4. Contact Information